10 Jan 2020

 The EU is well represented in trading, finance, insurance, retailing, transportation and other sectors of the Hong Kong economy.
 Major companies with EU interests include the HSBC, Standard Chartered Bank, Barclays Bank, Inchcape, ICI (China), Prudential Portfolio Managers, Marks & Spencer, British Airways, Commerzbank AG, Deutsche Bank, BASF, L’Occitane, Lufthansa German Airlines, Siemens, TÜV Rheinland, BNP Paribas, Credit Agricole, LVMH Asia Pacific Ltd, Parfums Christian Dior Far East, Air France, ABN AMRO, P&O Nedlloyd (H.K.)
 Ltd., Philips Hong Kong Ltd., Shell Hong Kong Ltd, Banco di Roma and Ericsson Limited.

-Reflecting EU’s widespread interests locally, there were about 60,000 EU nationals resided in Hong Kong as at the end of March 2019, double the record in 2017.
+Reflecting EU’s widespread interests locally, there were some 45,000 EU nationals resided in Hong Kong as of August 2019.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.